stack-of-tasks/pinocchio/doc/Overview.md

 You would compile the C++ version by including Pinocchio and Eigen header directories.

-\code g++ -I /path/to/eigen -I /path/to/pinocchio/include overview-simple.cpp -L /path/to/pinocchio/lib -lpinocchio -o overview-simple \endcode
+\code g++ -I /path/to/eigen -I /path/to/pinocchio/include/ -L /path/to/pinocchio/lib/ overview-simple.cpp -lpinocchio -o overview-simple \endcode

 where `/path/to/pinocchio` is your chosen installation directory for pinocchio.
 On Linux or Mac OS X, the path to eigen will usually be something like `/usr/include/eigen`, otherwise it might be retrived with `pkg-config --cflags eigen3`.